JabRef/user-documentation/en/CustomExports.md

 -   \* will affect all of them
 -   2..-1 will affect Mary, Bruce and Arthur

-The `<format>`-strings use the Bibtex formatter format:
+The `<format>`-strings use the BibTeX formatter format:

 The four letters v, f, l, j indicate the name parts von, first, last, jr which are used within curly braces.
 A single letter v, f, l, j indicates that the name should be abbreviated.
 If one of these letters or letter pairs is encountered JabRef will output all the respective names (possibly abbreviated), but the whole expression in curly braces is only printed if the name part exists.

 For instance if the format is "{ll} {vv {von Part}} {ff}" and the names are "Mary Kay and John von Neumann", then JabRef will output "Kay Mary" (with two space between last and first) and "Neuman von von Part John".

-I give two examples but would rather point you to the bibtex documentation.
+I give two examples but would rather point you to the BibTeX documentation.

 Small example: `"{ll}, {f.}"` will turn `"Joe Doe"` into `"Doe, J."`